tech-med/medlearnity.com/src/content/blog/usmle-step-3-study-schedule/index.md

 ---

-title: "Improving Your USMLE Step 3 Study Schedule"
+title: 'Improving Your USMLE Step 3 Study Schedule'
 pubDate: 2020-04-12
 categories:
-  - "study-schedule"
+  - 'study-schedule'
-  - "usmle"
+  - 'usmle'
-  - "usmle-step-3"
+  - 'usmle-step-3'
 tags:
-  - "usmle-step-3"
+  - 'usmle-step-3'
-description: "How to Create the Optimal USMLE Step 3 Study Schedule"
+description: 'How to Create the Optimal USMLE Step 3 Study Schedule'
 ---

 # How to Create the Optimal USMLE Step 3 Study Schedule